quantumdude836/BugsDecomp/doc/bze.md

 | 0x28 | subgi    | sub global with immed     |
 | 0x30 | gvcrt    | give carrot               |

-[^1]: `scratch` refers to a 256-byte array of temporary data
+[^scratch]: `scratch` refers to a 256-byte array of temporary data
-[^2]: `global` refers to the 256-byte array at the end of GamesaveN.dat
+[^global]: `global` refers to the 256-byte array at the end of GamesaveN.dat
-[^3]: the game has special code to handle the total golden carrot count, which is split across two bytes
+[^gmod]: most operations that modify globals have code to handle the total golden carrot count, which is split across two bytes